shellcentric/km/README.md

 # Kookie Monster

-Some applications written for Apple Mac OS X create cookie files but offer no method to manage cookie privacy.
+Some applications written for Apple macOS create cookie files but offer no method to manage cookie privacy.
 Kookie Monster was written to address the problem for myself.